 By 1897 the Asylum held 342 patients, 158 male and 188 female.
 The dining halls were converted into dormitories for an additional 40 patients, while in 1907 new and more modern machinery introduced in the laundry.

 All early as 1914, Digby Asylum was included in the list of Devon hospitals to be requisitioned as a war hospital.
-It continued as a civilian asylum, when in May 1918, plans were put in place to use it for up to 800 wounded.
+Rather than transfer it to the military, the hospital remained open taking in patients from the Bristol City Asylum, Fishponds, when it became the Beaufort War Hospital.
+In May 1918, plans were put in place to use it for up to 800 wounded.
 There was considerable discussion about the proposal, but it did not go further, probably because the need diminished due to the signing of the Armistice in November 1918.

 A strike broke out on 30 April 1919, when a carpenter named Glanville, who had worked at Digby for thirty years, was given notice in December 1918.
 As President of the National Asylum Workers Union, Glanville had requested that the Council should pay the asylum artisans the Trade Union rate.
 The reply was “You are not worth the trade union rate”, and he was charged with insolence.
 After he said to the Medical Superintendent “Well, sir, I do not consider that you are in a position to judge whether I am in a position to judge whether you are worth what you're being paid.”
 Three days later when he went for his pay he was told “There is one week’s pay due to you, and there is one week in lieu of notice.
 Leave here, and do not come back again."
 Mr Glanville replied, ”I will take the week that is due to me, but the other week I will leave with you, and I will report the case to my union.”
 The strike was called.
 At the end of June, some nurses had also walked out, and arbitration was refused by the union.
 At the beginning of August, there was a call for other Exeter Trade Unions to strike in sympathy, but the ballot was two to one against.
 By December, the Council had increased the wages of the workers, but had not taken back any of the strikers.